Guantanamo Bay detainee uniforms

+The prison uniforms worn by detainees held at the US-run Guantanamo Bay detention camp are solid orange or solid white.
+The orange boiler-suit worn by many detainees held during the War on terror became a global symbol of the camp.

+Uniforms

-Detainees held at the US-run Guantanamo Bay detention camp are typically issued one of two uniforms, either a white jumpsuit if the prisoner has been labeled "compliant", or an orange jumpsuit if the detainee has been labeled "non-compliant".
+Detainees are typically issued one of two uniforms, either a white jumpsuit if the prisoner has been labeled "compliant", or an orange jumpsuit if the detainee has been labeled "non-compliant".
+The uniforms were supplied by a firm in Fuquay-Varina, North Carolina.

 When the detainees face Combatant Status Review Tribunals or Administrative Review Board hearings, they were frequently asked to explain their uniforms to the overseeing officer, and they were considered a point in favor of further detaining or releasing the prisoner.